 Here $\nabla$ denotes the Levi-Civita connection of $(M,g)$, ${}^{\varphi}\nabla$ is the pull-back of the Levi-Civita connection of $(N,h)$ to the bundle $\varphi^{-1}TN$ and $(e_i)_{i=1}^{\dim M}$ is a local orthonormal frame on $M$.
 Clearly, $\varphi$ is harmonic if and only if

 In local coordinates the identity (\ref{tension}) constitutes a semilinear elliptic system of partial differential equations of second order.
-There is no general solution theory for such systems, providing solutions to the equation (\ref{tension}) is typically a hard task.
-A common strategy to construct solutions is to impose symmetry conditions such that the original problem reduces to a simpler, in best cases to a (partially) solvable, problem.
-One difficulty, of course, is finding the right symmetry conditions to generate a problem that is (partially) solvable.
+There is no general solution theory for such systems, therefore solving the equation (\ref{tension}) is often a challenging undertaking.
+A popular technique for developing solutions is to impose symmetry criteria so that the original problem is reduced to a simpler, and in the best-case scenario, a (partially) solvable, problem.
+Of course, one challenge is determining the appropriate symmetry conditions to construct a (partially) solvable problem.

 One fruitful symmetry assumption in the context of harmonic maps is to study equivariant maps between cohomogeneity one manifolds for harmonicity.
-The study of equivariant harmonic maps between cohomogeneity one manifolds was initiated by Urakawa \cite{MR1214054} and has been widely extended by P\"uttmann and Siffert in \cite{MR4000241}.
-Using this Ansatz, examples of harmonic maps between cohomogeneity one manifolds have been provided for specific choices of these cohomogeneity one manifolds, see e.g. \cite{MR1436833, MR4000241, MR3427685, MR3745872, MR1214054}.
+Urakawa \cite{MR1214054} pioneered the research of equivariant harmonic maps between cohomogeneity one manifolds, which has been widely extended by P\"uttmann and Siffert in \cite{MR4000241}.
+Using this Ansatz, examples of harmonic maps between cohomogeneity one manifolds have been produced for specific choices of these cohomogeneity one manifolds, see e.g. \cite{MR1436833, MR4000241, MR3427685, MR3745872, MR1214054}.

-Recall that $M$ is called a cohomogeneity one manifold if it supports a smooth isometric action $G\times M\rightarrow M$ of a compact Lie group $G$ such that the orbit space $M/G$ has dimension one.
-There are two types of orbits: Regular and non-regular orbits.
-Regular orbits (also called principal orbits) have codimension one and their union constitutes an open dense set $M_0$ in $M$.
-A non-regular orbit with codimension strictly greater than one is called singular orbit.
-Boundary points of $M/G$ correspond to non-regular orbits, more precisely the non-regular orbits are the fibres of the boundary points of $M/G$ under the natural projection $\pi: M\rightarrow M/G$.
-Recall further that equivariant maps are structure preserving maps between cohomogeneity one manifolds, i.e. they map orbits to orbits.
+Recall that a manifold $M$ is termed a cohomogeneity one manifold if it admits a smooth isometric action of a compact Lie group $G$, represented as $G\times M\rightarrow M$, for which the orbit space $M/G$ is one-dimensional.
+Orbits can be classified into two categories: Regular and non-regular orbits.
+Regular orbits, known as principal orbits, have a codimension of one.
+Their union forms an open dense subset $M_0$ within $M$.
+A singular orbit is defined as a non-regular orbit with a codimension that exceeds one.
+Boundary points of $M/G$ are associated with non-regular orbits; specifically, the non-regular orbits represent the fibres of these boundary points under the natural projection $\pi: M\rightarrow M/G$.
+Also, remember that equivariant maps are those that preserve the structure of cohomogeneity one manifolds, meaning they map orbits to orbits.

-For equivariant maps $\varphi$ between cohomogeneity one manifolds equation (\ref{tension}) reduces to a singular boundary value problem.
+For equivariant maps $\varphi$ between cohomogeneity one manifolds equation (\ref{tension}) simplifies to a singular boundary value problem.
 More precisely one obtains an ordinary differential equation of second order for a smooth function $r:(M/G)^{\circ}\rightarrow\mathbb{R}$ of the form